1. Introduction to Ragdoll Cats

 9. Ragdoll Cats and Their Relationship with Humans

 Ragdolls are incredibly people-oriented and are known for forming deep bonds with their owners.
 They often follow their owners around the house, seeking affection and companionship.
-Ragdolls tend to be especially good with children due to their patient and tolerant nature.
+Ragdolls tend to be especially good with children due to their patience and tolerance.
 They love being petted, carried, and even cuddled, often going limp when picked up—hence the "Ragdoll" name.
 Their affectionate behavior makes them ideal pets for families or individuals looking for a loyal, loving companion.

 10. Breeding and Reproduction in Ragdolls